veronicaadler/bangkok-hill-in-react/README.md

 ## Features

-A newly added online ordering feature allows user to select menu items, add to an online cart and intilialize an order.
+A newly added online ordering feature allows user to select menu items, add to an online cart and initialize an order.

 ## Installation
 * Clone / download bangkok-hill-in-react.